Cork Suburban Rail

 The Cork Suburban Rail (Iarnród Fobhailteach Chorcaí) network serves areas in and around Cork city in Ireland.

 There has been a suburban rail system in Cork since the middle of the 19th century; however, it was subject to line closures in the 20th century.
 The city also had a tram network - a short-lived horse-tram service in the 1870s and an electric tram system between 1898 and 1931.

 The Cork Suburban Rail network operates on three lines, and is served by 10 stations.

-In 2018, there were 3.46 million passenger journeys on the Cork to Dublin line (up 10% from 2017), 908,000 on the Cork to Cobh line, and 437,000 on the Cork-Midleton line (up 5.8%).
+In 2018, there were 3.46 million passenger journeys on the Cork to Dublin line (up 10% from 2017), 908,000 on the Cork to Cobh line, and 437,000 on the Cork to Midleton line (up 5.8%).

 Routes

-Cork to Mallow
+Cork Kent to Mallow

 Three services run from Cork Kent to Mallow.

-Dedicated commuter services using 2600 class railcars supplement stops at Mallow and Cork by 22000 class railcar operated services from Cork to Tralee and Mark 4 locomotive hauled coach and 22000 class railcar services from Cork to Dublin Heuston.
+Dedicated commuter services using 2600 class railcars supplement stops at Mallow and Cork Kent by 22000 class railcar operated services from Cork Kent to Tralee Casement and Mark 4 locomotive hauled coach and 22000 class railcar services from Cork Kent to Dublin Heuston.

-Mallow is served by seven commuter trains, three intercity trains from Cork to Tralee, and 14 intercity trains from Cork to Heuston per day.
-A single weekday service, the 06:15 Cork-Heuston express, does not stop at Mallow.
+Mallow is served by seven commuter trains, three intercity trains from Cork Kent to Tralee Casement, and 14 intercity trains from Cork Kent to Dublin Heuston per day.
+A single weekday service, the 06:15 Cork Kent to Dublin Heuston express, does not stop at Mallow.

-Cork to Cobh
+Cork Kent to Cobh

 Services run from Cork Kent to Little Island, Glounthaune, Fota, Carrigaloe, Rushbrooke, Cobh.
-The Cork-Cobh journey takes 24 minutes, stopping at all stations.
+The Cork Kent to Cobh journey takes 24 minutes, stopping at all stations.
 Following an upgrade in July 2022, trains run every 30 minutes.

 The service is normally provided by two-coach 2600 Class diesel railcar sets, although trains of two sets are often used when to service the arrival of international cruise liners in Cobh.
 Fota station is especially busy during summer months, as the station serves visitors to Fota Wildlife Park.